apache/distributedlog/docs/design/main.rst

 A log segment is placed on multiple log segment storage nodes according configured placement policy.
 DistributedLog uses a `rack-aware` placement policy on placing log segments in a local datacenter setup, which the rack-aware placement policy will guarantee all the replicas of same log segment placed in different racks for network fault-tolerance.
 It uses a `region-aware` placement policy on placing log segments among multiple datacenters for a global setup
-(see more in section `“Global Replicated Log”`), which guarantees all the replicas of same log segment placed in multiple datacenters and ensures receiving acknowledges from majority of the data centers.
+(see more in section `"Global Replicated Log"`), which guarantees all the replicas of same log segment placed in multiple datacenters and ensures receiving acknowledges from majority of the data centers.

 As DistributedLog breaks down the streams into multiple log segments, the log segments could be evenly distributed across multiple log segment storage nodes